Do you want your loved ones to be properly taken care of after your death?

 It is not always correct to assume that everything will go to your partner or spouse or that your children will receive the share you believe they will.
 It is all dependent upon the assets you leave behind, and the legal standing of your relationships.

-The way to guarantee that your loved ones receive the share of your estate that you want them to, is to have a fully legal and valid will prepared.
+The way to guarantee that your loved ones receive the share of your estate that you want them to, is to have a fully legal and valid will prepared by us.
 That way you can make the decisions about what happens to your assets without leaving it in the hands of the State.

-But, the good news is that it is very easy to have a will prepared and to protect your estate.
-An initial consultation with us need take no more than an hour, after which we can prepare the will in accordance with your wishes before presenting it to you for signing and witnessing.
+"The good news is that it is very easy to have a Will prepared by us and to protect your estate.
+An initial consultation with us need take no more than an hour, after which we can prepare the Will in accordance with your wishes before presenting it to you for signing and witnessing."